Introduction

 linux-vm Running 2 100% 1Gi True True True virtlab-pt-1 10.66.10.13 5m16s

-In the NEED RESTART column, we see True, which indicates that a restart is required to apply the changes.
+In the NEED RESTART column we see the value True, which means that a reboot is required to apply the changes.

 d8 v restart linux-vm

-After the restart, the changes will be applied, and the .status.restartAwaitingChanges block will be empty.
+After a reboot, the changes will be applied and the .status.restartAwaitingChanges block will be empty.

 d8 v ssh cloud@linux-vm --local-ssh --command "nproc"